 The right mouse button will pop up an Edit context menu.
 The context menu will have a "Goto URL" option enabled if you have selected an HTTP / HTTPS / FTP / FTPS name, or if there is an HTTP / HTTPS / FTP / FTPS name at the current mouse location.
 Slecting "Goto URL" will open a browser window at that URL.

 Take Command allows both line and column selection.
-If you hold down the Ctrl key while dragging the mouse, Take Command will select a rectangular block of text.
+If you hold down the Ctrl or the Alt key while dragging the mouse, Take Command will select a rectangular block of text.
 Otherwise, as you drag the mouse down Take Command will highlight text to the end of the previous line.

 You can resize a previous selection by clicking inside it and dragging the mouse left or right.